provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.expiration.v1.MsgDeleteExpirationRequest"></a>

 ### MsgDeleteExpirationRequest
-MsgDeleteExpirationMetadataResponse represents a message to delete an expiration
+MsgDeleteExpirationRequest represents a message to delete an expiration

 | Field | Type | Label | Description |